Menu

 Agent Memory

-Persistent semantic memory for individual agents.
+Persistent semantic memory for agents, with project, team, and repo scopes when the memory should outlive one session, one user, or one model.
 Store facts, decisions, and preferences with evidence links, lifecycle controls, and automatic relevance-based recall.

 Agent Memory now includes read-only hygiene diagnostics and reviewable cleanup candidates so teams can catch low-signal automation receipts, stale memories, duplicates, and active superseded categories before they pollute future recalls.